sauna heater trips breaker troubleshooting

 Understanding Why Breakers Trip

 A circuit breaker is a safety device designed to cut power when a circuit is overloaded or a short circuit occurs.
-By doing so, it prevents wiring damage or potential fire hazards.
+By doing so, it prevents wiring damage and potential fire hazards.
+Amperage is the measure of electrical current flowing through a circuit — when a heater demands more amperage than the breaker or wiring can safely support, the breaker trips to protect the system.

-Because many sauna heaters run on 240 V, large load draws require dedicated circuits rated properly.
-For example, a 6 kW heater may draw around 25 A at 240 V. Norse Steam
+Most residential breakers controlling a sauna heater operate between 15 A and 30 A, though sauna heaters often need higher capacities.
+Because most sauna heaters run on 240 V, large load draws require dedicated circuits rated properly for that draw.
+For example, a 6 kW heater may draw around 25 A at 240 V, which means an undersized or shared circuit will trip almost immediately under full load.

 Common Causes of Breaker Trips in Saunas